Program Policies

 NG* | No Grade Submitted |

-*Not counted in computing GPA **Counted in computing GPA for the semester in which the course was taken AND for computing overall GPA.
+**Counted in computing GPA for the semester in which the course was taken AND for computing overall GPA.

 The MSPA curriculum is delivered in a sequential pattern.
-All courses in each semester are prerequisites for the following semester courses and for continued enrollment.
-If a student is granted a leave of absence, they will be required to complete all course work within four years from their original program start date.
+All courses in each semester are prerequisites for the following semester courses and continued enrollment.
+If a student is granted a leave of absence, they will be required to complete all coursework within four years from their original program start date.
+A grade point average (GPA) of 3.00 or above, semester and cumulative, is required of all graduate students enrolled at the University of Mary Hardin-Baylor.
+Students with a semester or cumulative GPA of less than 3.00 will be placed on probation.

 Good Standing